doki-nordic/nrfxlib-1/nrf_rpc/doc/architecture.rst

 **Command and response** are intended to be used for a synchronous function calls.
 The caller sends the command to the other side and waits for a response.
 The response is sent after the remote function returns on the remote core.
-Following image shows an example of the command and response flow.
+The following image shows an example of the command and response flow.

 .. image:: img/cmd_flow.svg
    :alt: nRF_RPC Command/Response flow
    :align: center

 **Events** are intended to be used for an asynchronous function calls.
-The caller sends an event to the other side and returns immediately if there is free thread in thread pool, otherwise it waits for available thread.
+The caller sends an event to the other side and returns immediately if there is free thread in thread pool (see :ref:`Threads` section), otherwise it waits for available thread.
 It is not possible to return anything from the remote side after receiving an Event, but it is possible to send an Event in opposite direction.
 The following image shows an example of the event flow.